enukane/homebrew-ettus-uhd/README.md

 ## Installation

-These steps have been tested on Mountain Lion 10.8.4 with Xcode 4.6.3.
+These steps have been tested on OSX 10.10 Yosemite with Xcode 6.1.
 It is probably a good idea to make sure all OSX updates have been applied and Xcode is up to date.
-Also, probably good to install the Xcode command line apps as explained over at[Stackoverflow](http://stackoverflow.com/a/932932).
+Also, probably good to install the Xcode command line apps as explained over at [Stackoverflow](http://stackoverflow.com/a/932932).

 - Install [Homebrew](http://brew.sh/) if you haven't already